markocupic/swiss-alpine-club-contao-login-client-bundle/README.md

-# swiss-alpine-club-contao-login-client-bundle
+# OpenId Connect Login client for SAC Pilatus

- Swiss Alpine Club SSO Login Client for Contao
+Do not use this extension!
+It is under construction!